Serving Illinois and Nationwide

 Peoria is a manufacturing giant in the state of Illinois and home to the production operations of over 200 different companies.
-When workers are injured on the job, the Peoria workers compensation lawyers of Rosenfeld Injury Lawyers LLC are called on to ensure that they receive the medical treatment and financial compensation that they are entitled by state employment laws.
+When workers are injured on the job, the Peoria workers compensation lawyers of Rosenfeld Injury Lawyers LLC are called on to ensure that they receive the medical treatment and financial compensation that they are entitled to receive by state employment laws.

-Rosenfeld Injury Lawyers handles workers compensation cases across Illinois, contact our Peoria workers compensation lawyers today for a free case review.Peoria is Driven by Manufacturing
+Our Chicago workers' compensation lawyer legal team handles workers' comp cases across Illinois.
+Contact our Peoria workers compensation lawyers today for a free case review.Manufacturing Drives Peoria

-There are a total of over 28,000 manufacturing jobs throughout the city and an additional 33,100 jobs provided by transportation and utility companies.
+There are a total of over 28,000 manufacturing jobs throughout the city and additional 33,100 jobs provided by transportation and utility companies.
 Construction also makes a significant contribution to the economy as nearly 8,500 workers are employed in the construction and mining industries.